 In this document, certain words and abbreviations are identified as having specific meanings.
 These words and abbreviations are given in bold face type when initially defined.
 These words and abbreviations can also be found in the GLOSSARY section of this document.

-For example, for purposes of these Guidelines, the term Customer will be used to refer to transmission connected end use loads.
-To the extent any of the Xcel Energy operating companies construct and own facilities serving loads and propose to interconnect to the Xcel Energy transmission system, it will also be considered a Customer with regards to the new projects.
+For example, for purposes of these Guidelines, the term Interconnection Party will be used to refer to transmission connections to Xcel Energy's transmission system.